kevgo/text-runner/README.md

 * __[readme-driven development](http://tom.preston-werner.com/2010/08/23/readme-driven-development.html):__
-  Describe an idea via a readme file and get early feedback on it from potential users.
+  Describe an idea via a readme file and get early feedback on it before building it.
-  Let this readme drive the implementation by making it executable.
+  Make this documentation executable to let it drive the implementation.

 ## How it works